Wednesday Motivational Quotes to Power You Through the Week

 Wednesday quotes for work and productivity

 If the back half of the week is where your to-do list starts to slip, these are the lines to pin near your desk.
-They are about starting, finishing, and refusing to quit.
+They are about refusing to quit when the finish is still out of sight.

 - "Effort only fully releases its reward after a person refuses to quit." — commonly attributed to Napoleon Hill